miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

 -   `/<text>` lets you search for text matching `<text>`.

--   `%` will search for the entire word the cursor is on.
-This is useful for making sure things like variables are all spelled correctly.
+-   `%` will search for the entire word the cursor is on and highlight it.
+This is useful for finding key words and making sure things like variables are all spelled correctly.

 There are many more commands you can run in normal mode, but these are the most common.